Sciatica treatment options explained

 When surgery becomes a sciatica treatment option

-If symptoms persist after several weeks or months of conservative sciatica treatment, surgery might be suggested as the next step.
-The type of surgery required will depend on the underlying physical cause of the sciatica, as well as the overall health of the patient and the location of the sciatic nerve compression.
+If symptoms do not improve after several weeks or months of conservative sciatica treatment, surgery might be suggested as the next step.
+The type of surgery required will depend on the underlying cause of the sciatica, as well as factors like your overall health and the location of the sciatic nerve compression.
 Patients concerned about the risks and potential side effects of spine surgery should discuss these at length with their physicians.
-It also is advisable to receive a second, or even a third, medical opinion to make sure that all conservative treatment options have been exhausted.
+It also is advisable to receive multiple medical opinions to make sure that all conservative treatment options have been fully explored.